+Wondering exactly what to do when you arrive in germany?
 German bureaucracy is notoriously complex.
-Answer 3 quick questions to generate your personalized, step-by-step relocation checklist.
+Answer 3 quick questions to generate your personalized, step-by-step anmeldung guide english and relocation checklist.

 Relocating to Germany involves a specific sequence of bureaucratic steps.
 Getting the order wrong can cause major headaches, as almost every step depends on the one before it.
 Here is the golden rule of German bureaucracy: You cannot get a bank account or tax ID without Anmeldung, and you cannot do Anmeldung without an apartment.

 If your employer does not have your Tax ID before running the first payroll, German tax law requires them to put you in Tax Class 6 — the highest possible tax bracket (around 50% deductions).
 Don't panic!
-Once you provide the Tax ID, the overpaid taxes will be refunded in the next payroll cycle or via your annual tax return.
+Once you provide the Tax ID, the overpaid taxes will be refunded in the next payroll cycle.
+Read more about this in our Tax Class Advisor.

 Anmeldung is the legal registration of your residential address at the local Citizens Office (BĂĽrgeramt).
 It is the most important step after arriving in Germany.
 Without your Meldebescheinigung (registration certificate), you cannot open a permanent bank account, get a tax ID, or sign an internet contract.
 By law, you must register within 14 days of moving in.